 Secondly, you need a flat iron with titanium plates.
 While ceramic plates are often recommended to protect the hair, it is important that the plates hold the heat throughout the entirety of the sealing process.
 The problem with ceramic plates is that they tend to lose heat as they are straightening the hair.
 Titanium, however, holds the heat very well, as it applies direct, high-heat to the hair.
 It makes it a far better tool for sealing.
 Although, be careful to look for real titanium plates, as titanium-coated plates don't work so well.

-Best Flat Irons for Keratin Treatment
+Review of the Best Flat Irons for Keratin Treatment

 Below are some of the best options for keratin-sealing flat irons.
 As you only need a 450F titanium-plated flat iron for keratin treatments, try to consider the other benefits when selecting between these options.